DILiS-lab/SimbaML/docs/source/quickstart.rst

 We support multiple ML experiment pipelines, which can run by one command.
 In this case we run the synthetic data pipeline that only uses the just generated data.
 The details of the ML experiments get specified in the config file.
-You find an examplary config for the synthetic data pipeline under :ref:`Usage/Machine Learning/Time-Series-Prediction/Pipelines/synthetic_data_pipeline`
+You find an examplary config for the synthetic data pipeline under :ref:`synthetic_data_pipeline`

 .. code-block:: python

   from simba_ml.prediction.time_series.pipelines import synthetic_data_pipeline
   result_df = synthetic_data_pipeline.main("ml_config.toml")